|

 the words are blind.

-was difficult in a material age to apprehend spiritual Truth.
-He said: "This
+because it was difficult in a material age to apprehend spiritual Truth.
+He

-people's heart is waxed gross, and their ears are dull of hearing, and their
+said: "This people's heart is waxed gross, and their ears are dull of hearing,

-eyes they have closed; lest at any time they should see with their eyes, and
+and their eyes they have closed; lest at any time they should see with their

-hear with their ears, and should understand with their heart, and should be
+eyes, and hear with their ears, and should understand with their heart, and

 The divine lifelink |